dummylabs/thewatchman/README.md

     - unknown
 ```

-## Using watchman service to create the report
+## Watchman.report service

-The report can be initiated by calling `watchman.report` service from Developer Tools UI, an automation or a script.
-Default location is `/config/thewatchman_report.txt`, it can be altered by `report_path` option.
+The report can be created by calling `watchman.report` service from Developer Tools UI, an automation or a script.
+Default location is `/config/thewatchman_report.txt`, it can be altered by `report_path` configuration option.
 If no parameters were set, the service will create a text report and send a notification via notification service from configuration option `service`.
 A long report will be split into several messages (chunks) due to limitations imposed by some notification services (e.g., telegram).
-Service behavior can be altered with optional parameters:
+Service behavior can be altered with additional parameters:

  - `create_file` (optional, default=true)
  - `send_notification` (optional, default=true)